danidiaz/really-small-backpack-example/lesson5-abstract-typeclasses/README.md

 Notice that we don't mention any methods or associated type families, just the class name and its parameters.

+Now our abstract lookup function can be written like

+    lookup :: Key k => k -> Map k a -> Maybe a

 Later, in the implementations (`MappyOrd` and `MappyHash`) we have type synonyms like

     type Key k = Ord k